harfel/stocal/doc/developer.rst

 for more information.
 The DSMTS user guide recommends N=1,000 as an absolute minimum to be run regularly in conjunction with unit test, and n=100,000 or n=1,000,000 for a thorough statistical analysis.
-A rudimentary LaTeX template that collates report results into a single document can be found in doc/validation.tex

 Releases